 The proportion of ingredients used to make dashi and how the resulting dashi is used can vary depending on one's preference, but there are a few typical guidelines Japanese cooks often follow.

-- Kombu Dashi has the most subtle flavor and is the easiest to make.
-It is used for clear soups, nabe (hot pot dishes), and more, and is the first choice for vegetarians and vegans.
-It is also nice with seafood recipes as there is no fish to compete with the ingredients in the final dish.
+- Kombu dashi has the most subtle flavor and is the easiest to make.
+It is used for clear soups and nabe (hot pot dishes), as well as other recipes, and is the first choice for vegetarians and vegans.
+It is also nice with seafood recipes as there is no fish in the broth that may compete with the ingredients in the final dish.

 - Awase dashi is the most popular type of dashi used in Japanese cooking.
 Combining kombu and katsuobushi (awase means combination), it is used to make clear soups, nimono, noodle soups, and more.

-- Iriko dashi, which is made of dried anchovies or sardines, brings a gentle fish flavor (although the aroma is strong) to miso soup, noodle soup dishes, rice bowls, nimono, nikujaga (beef stew) and more.
+- Iriko dashi, which is made of dried anchovies or sardines, brings a gentle fish flavor (although the aroma is strong) to several dishes including miso soup, noodle soup dishes, rice bowls, nimono, and nikujaga (beef stew).

 - Hoshi-shiitake dashi is most frequently used to make nimono and other dishes and is a good choice for vegetarians.